abelardopardo/ontask_b/docs_src/Introduction/index.rst

 There are several platforms that implement similar functionality or follow a similar approach.
 OnTask has been implemented with numerous ideas initially present in the Student Relationship Engagement System `SRES <http://sres.io>`_) and subsequent versions.
 The common idea among them is the positive impact that personalized communication may have when supporting learners.
 There are a few scientific publications that document the ideas and processes that inspired the creation of OnTask:

+- Pardo, A., Bartimote-Aufflick, K., Buckingham Shum, S., Dawson, S., Gao, J., Gašević , D., . . .
+Vigentini, L. (2018).
+OnTask: Delivering Data-Informed Personalized Learning Support Actions.
+Journal of Learning Analytics, 5(3), 235-249.

+- Pardo, A., Jovanović, J., Dawson, S., Gašević, D., & Mirriahi, N. (2018).
+Using Learning Analytics to Scale the Provision of Personalised Feedback.
+British Journal of Educational Technology. doi:10.1111/bjet.12592

 - Liu, D. Y.-T., Taylor, C. E., Bridgeman, A. J., Bartimote-Aufflick, K., & Pardo, A. (2016).
 Empowering instructors through customizable collection and analyses of actionable information Workshop on Learning Analytics for Curriculum and Program Quality Improvement (pp. 3).
 Edinburgh, UK.

 - Liu, D. Y. T., Bartimote-Aufflick, K., Pardo, A., & Bridgeman, A. J. (2017).
 Data-driven Personalization of Student Learning Support in Higher Education.
 In A. Peña-Ayala (Ed.), Learning analytics: Fundaments, applications, and trends: A view of the current state of the art: Springer. doi:10.1007/978-3-319-52977-6_5

-- Pardo, A., Jovanović, J., Dawson, S., Gašević, D., & Mirriahi, N. (In press).
-Using Learning Analytics to Scale the Provision of Personalised Feedback.
-British Journal of Educational Technology. doi:10.1111/bjet.12592

-- Pardo, A., Bartimote-Aufflick, K., Buckingham Shum, S., Dawson, S., Gao, J., Gašević , D., . . .
-Vigentini, L. (In Press).
-OnTask: Delivering Data-Informed Personalized Learning Support Actions.
-Journal of Learning Analytics, In Press.

 License